 A Non-Banking Financial Company (NBFC) is a functioning entity that gives loans and advances to the public as per the Indian companies act.
 In this article, we’ll be discussing what is NBFC and what are its functions, in detail so keep reading.

-The Reserve Bank Of India has defined NBFC as the Companies which are registered under the Companies Act, 1956 and are engaged in the business of loans and advances, acquisition of shares/ stocks/ bonds/ debentures/ securities issued by Government or local authority or other marketable securities of a like nature, leasing, hire-purchase, insurance business, chit business but they does not include any institution whose principal business is that of agriculture activity, industrial activity, purchase or sale of any goods (other than securities) or providing any services related to it and sale/purchase/construction of immovable property are known as Non-Banking Financial Company.
-Reserve Bank Of India has further extended the definition of NBFC as the Companies having principal business of receiving deposits under any scheme or through any arrangement in one lump sum or in installments by way of contributions or in any other manner.
+The Reserve Bank Of India has defined NBFC as the Companies which are registered under the Companies Act, 1956 and are engaged in the business of loans and advances, acquisition of shares/ stocks/ bonds/ debentures/ securities issued by Government or local authority or other marketable securities of a like nature, leasing, hire-purchase, insurance business, chit business but they do not include any institution whose principal business is that of agriculture activity, industrial activity, purchase or sale of any goods (other than securities) or providing any services related to it and sale/purchase/construction of immovable property are known as Non-Banking Financial Company.
+Reserve Bank Of India has further extended the definition of NBFC as the Companies having a principal business of receiving deposits under any scheme or through any arrangement in one lump sum or in instalments by way of contributions or in any other manner.

 Functions Of NBFC

 Hire Purchase Services